Slow Cooker Loaded Baked Potato Soup

 - Pour the potato puree back into the slow cooker and stir.

-- Stir in the cream, yogurt and cheese.
+- Stir in the half and half, yogurt and cheese.

 - Serve with shredded cheese, chopped green onions and reserved bacon.